christiandudel/EDSD2020/Exercises/README.md

 Below you find some (voluntary) exercises which you can solve.
 Questions regarding the exercises can be posted on Slack in #exercises.

+## Solutions

+Solutions for the exercises can be found in this folder.
+For instance, the file 'solutions_session_1.R' is an R script containing the solutions for the exercises for the first session.

 ## 1st session

 1. Go to Slack and post some music you like to listen to while coding in #offtopic (e.g., a video on YouTube).
 If you prefer not to listen to music while coding you can post other music you like.